Book a Consultation

 • Pan-retinal photocoagulation therapy

-You will need follow-up visits to monitor the progress of the disease.
+You will need follow-up appointments to monitor the progress of the disease.
 Detecting changes in the condition is necessary to aid in formulating treatment plans.
 Ensure you also inform your GP if you have retinal vein occlusion to ensure evaluation and treatment of any underlying chronic condition.

 If you experience a sudden change in your vision, feel free to visit Optional Vision or call 020 7183 3725 to book an eye doctor appointment.
 Our doctor will conduct the necessary tests to determine if you have retinal vein occlusion and offer the right treatment.